lpage30/image_cloud/README.md

 # ImageCloud

-This tool is used to construct image clouds from a CSV of weights and image source filepaths.
+This tool is used to construct imageclouds from a CSV of weights and image source filepaths.
 The idea is similar to a word cloud except with images being scaled instead of words.

 ## Build/Install